 This means our customers – and their insurers – continue to have complete assurance of the standards we achieve when cleaning ventilation systems to recognised TR19® standards.

-The BESA VHE scheme has established a robust process to verify the quality of cleaning – particularly of grease extract systems used by commercial kitchens.
+The BESA VHR scheme has established a robust process to verify the quality of cleaning – particularly of grease extract systems used by commercial kitchens.
 It was introduced in response to growing awareness among building owners, operators and insurers of the fire risks posed by poorly cleaned and maintained systems.

 Naturally, Airmec engineers meet both the TR19 and British Standards.

 Reviewed June 2023